THE

 provided by this Act.

-38. Power to compound offence.– (1) Government may, by notification in the official Gazette, empower an officer–
+38. Power to compound offence.
+(1) Government may, by notification in the official Gazette, empower an officer

-accept from any person against whom reasonable suspicion exists that he has
+(a) to accept from any person against whom

-committed any offence under this Act, a sum of money by way of compensation for
+sum of money by way of compensation for such offence;

 (b) when any property has been seized as liable to confiscation, to release the same on payment of the value thereof, as [65][may be prescribed].